-Guidance (Condensed) A

 C. Capitalization Grant Agreement

-The Capitalization Grant Agreement (CGA) There will be a Capital

-is the principal instrument by which the State Agreement which inclu

-commits to manage its revolving fund elements of the grant a

-program, and to ensure that it conforms with

-the requirements of the SDWA Amendments

-of 1996.
-The CGA contains, or incorporates

-by reference, the following parts of the

-agreement: the application; the IUP, set-

-asides funding, the agreed upon payment

-schedule; certifications or other agreement

-requirements discussed in the first section, and

-the operating agreement, if used, and other

-documentation required by the Regional

-Administrator.
-In addition to these

-requirements, the CGA should also define the

-types of oversight responsibilities that will be

-required to determine compliance with section

-1452.
-Agreement also is needed on the

-contents of the biennial report, annual audit,

-and the EPA review.
+The Capitalization Grant Agreement (CGA) is the principal instrument by which the State commits to manage its revolving fund program, and to ensure that it conforms with the requirements of the SDWA Amendments of 1996.
+The CGA contains, or incorporates by reference, the following parts of the agreement: the application; the IUP, setasides funding, the agreed upon payment schedule; certifications or other agreement requirements discussed in the first section, and the operating agreement, if used, and other documentation required by the Regional Administrator.
+In addition to these requirements, the CGA should also define the types of oversight responsibilities that will be required to determine compliance with section 1452.
+Agreement also is needed on the contents of the biennial report, annual audit, and the EPA review.